izinex/Springboard-Data-Science/Capstone 2 - NYC Housing Prediction/README.md

 NYC Housing Market
 ==============================

-In depth Analysis on the ever growing real-estate market of New York City, I will be looking into factors that influence price of homes in NYC, and making predictions using machine learning on Zillow's 2019 NYC housing data set
+In-depth Analysis of the ever-growing real-estate market of New York City, I will be looking into factors that influence the price of homes in NYC, and making predictions using machine learning on Zillow's 2019 NYC housing data set

 Go to Report: [PDF](https://github.com/izinex/Springboard-Data-Science/blob/master/Capstone%202%20-%20NYC%20Housing%20Prediction/NYC_Housing_Report.pdf)